 Heat networks will be eligible for the higher level of support if:

-- they meet the definition of a heat network as defined in the EBDS Regulations
+- They meet the definition of a heat network as defined in the EBDS Regulations

-- are supplied gas or electricity by a licensed supplier for the purposes of generating heat
+- Are supplied gas or electricity by a licensed supplier for the purposes of generating heat

-- serve one or more domestic end consumers
+- Serve one or more domestic end consumers

 How the discount is applied